42Azul/AdventOfCode2024/Day16/README.md

 **Difficulty:** 🌗🌑🌑🌑🌑

 **Approach & Solution:**
-This problem was all about pathfinding, but with a twist—movement wasn’t just about distance, but also about direction changes incurring a heavy penalty.
+This problem was all about pathfinding, but with a twist—movement was not just about distance, but also about direction changes incurring a heavy penalty.
 The goal was to navigate the maze efficiently while minimizing both movement and rotations.

 <details>
 <summary>Detailed Explanation (Click to expand)</summary>

-1. **State Representation**: Instead of just tracking positions, I kept track of the reindeer's facing direction.
+1. **State Representation**: Instead of just tracking positions, I kept track of the facing direction.
 This was crucial because turning 90 degrees added 1000 points to the cost.

 2. **Priority Queue (Dijkstra’s Algorithm)**: Since we were looking for the shortest weighted path, a priority queue (min-heap) was the best choice.
 The queue stored tuples of `(cost, position, direction)`, ensuring the lowest-cost path was explored first.